vanthome/winston-elasticsearch/README.md

 - `severity` The log level of the entry
 - `message` The message for the log entry
 - `fields` The meta data for the log entry
-- `indexInterfix` optional, the interfix of the index to use for this entry

 The default transformer function's transformation is shown below.